nirleibushor/ImageHoleFilling/README.txt

 The methods which are required in the task itself, and more helper methods I used, are in the class Utils:

-For implementation of section 1 see: public static Hole getHoleBoundaries(Mat m)
+For implementation of section 1 see: public static Hole findHole(Mat m)

 For implementation of the algorithm from section 2 see:
 Utils.public static void fillHole(MatOfDouble m, Hole hole, int z, double eps)